99x-incubator/FixTheCode/README.md

 The theme works best if you installed
 <a href="https://github.com/notasz/brackets-uitheming">Brackets UI Theming Enable</a> (to style UI elements, like the sidebar, toolbar etc.)

+Installation
+---

+This extension requires Brackets Release 1.0 or newer.

+1. Open Brackets
+2. Open the Extension Manager
+3. Switch to "Themes" tab
+4. Search for "Fix The Code"
+5. Click "Install"

 Screenshots
 ---